For most, home education

 for the imposed ideas of others.

-wheel and they will take responsibility for their own course and
+the wheel and they will take responsibility for their own course

-progress, because they will be intrinsically motivated to satisfy
+and progress, because they will be intrinsically motivated

-the beauty of home education.
-By answering questions
+is the beauty of home education.
+By answering questions they

 of their own journey.
 Something they questioned themselves. |

-We have created a new support section entirely for
+have created a support section entirely for those caught

-Experienced home educators are on hand to welcome you and
+home educators are on hand to welcome you and help with issues

-of the issues you will face will already have been dealt with by
+many of the issues you will face will already have been dealt

-home educators who are the experts in educating in the home.
-The
+with by home educators who are the experts in educating in the

 Education UK School Closure Support Forum. now with over five